sipss/AlpsNMR/inst/dataset-demo/README.txt

-This is the MeOH_serum_extraction dataset.
+This is the MeOH_plasma_extraction dataset.

 (c) Nestlé Institute of Health Sciences
 All rights reserved